 The only issue I had with the cookie was the fault of my oven, as it’s gone on the fritz and would not keep a consistent temperature.
 But, as mentioned in the original post, the dough is great to work with.

 The royal icing was a bit of an adventure, as it took some time to get it to a consistency that would pipe nicely.
 Specially being the first time I’ve tried to make and decorate with it.
 But it only takes a bit of tweaking until it’s good to go, and the end result is actually the perfect touch of sweetness to the cookie, which on it’s own is not that sweet.

-I think I would make these gingerbread cookies again, if there is a demand.
-The dough really is easy to work with, and the gingerbread men type of cookie is quite popular at Christmas.
-(Maybe a bit more spice, though.)
+The dough really is easy to work with and the gingerbread men type of cookie is quite popular at Christmas.
 It’s just the icing that is daunting, for me anyways.
 I suppose it just takes practice to get a steady and invariable outline.

-I like to place a silpat on the counter, a piece of parchment paper on top of it, then place two pieces of screen moulding (cut into two 24″ strips) down, about the width of my rolling pin, then place about half of one disk of dough in between.
+I like to place a large silpat on the counter, then place two pieces of screen moulding (cut into two 24″ strips) down, about the width of my rolling pin, then place about half of one disk of dough in between.
 The screen moulding is a perfect tool since they’re flat on the top and you can rest the rolling pin on them (vs using a round dowel).
-Top the dough with another piece of parchment paper and flatten a bit with your hands.
+Top the dough with a piece of parchment paper and flatten a bit with your hands.
 Then roll out the dough, using the moulding to keep the thickness consistent.
 Before using a cookie cutter, dip it in some flour, knocking excess off.
 To lift the cookie off the parchment paper and place on the baking tray, dip a small spatula in flour, again knocking off the excess, then use the lightly floured spatula to move the cookie.

 - 4 1/2 cups all purpose flour